manusplayground/visa/README.md

 Spring boot, JPA application used for making 2 REST endpoints.
 One for listing latest available appointment date times and another for booking an available appointment.

+Only 5 latest available appointments are needed to be listed.

 Appointments can be booked for multiple tiers of a service (Tier1 or Tier 2 or Tier 3).

 Multiple agents can be serving appointments for the organization